NNClaw/Photobooth/README.md

 # Photobooth
-A game, where you can make a screenshot of an object and it will save the screenshot on your PC.
+A game/program, where you can make a screenshot of an object and it will save the screenshot on your PC.
 Overall, a very primitive and simple game/program with a simple code execution.

 **Controls**